Kali Charan Banerjee: Biography

-Banerjee was born into a Bengali Khulin Brahmin family in Jabalpur in Madhya Pradesh while his father was on a work assignment.
+Banerjee was born into a Bengali Kulin Brahmin family in Jabalpur in Madhya Pradesh while his father was on a work assignment.
 Wishing to send his son to a prestigious English-medium college, Banerji's father sent him to the Free Church of Scotland college in Calcutta(present Kolkata) in 1860 where Alexander Duff was principal.
 Through the encouragement of his teachers in the college and fellow Bengali students, Banerjee began studying the Bible and seeking instruction in the Christian faith.
 One of the major influences in his spiritual journey was Lal Behari Dey.
 Upon his decision to become a follower of Christ, Banerjee traveled to his native village and informed his relatives.
 His family was initially heartbroken and hostile towards his decision, but after a few years Kali Charan was reconciled with the family.
 On 28th February 1864, Banerjee was baptized at the Free Church college.
 He later joined the Manicktollah (Maniktala) Free Church, probably the present-day Duff Church, and served for a period as a deacon.

 Banerjee proved to be an outstanding student, receiving a scholarship and graduating with honours in 1865 with a Bachelor of Arts.
 He also completed a Master of Arts in Mental and Moral Philosophy from the Free Church college in 1866.
 After graduating, Banerjee was appointed as a professor in the Free Church college, a position he held until 1879.

 Although he considered seeking ordination to pastoral ministry, he chose instead to pursue a career as a lawyer.
 Banerjee received his Bachelor of Law in 1870 and began work as an advocate in the city of Calcutta alongside his academic responsibilities.
 In 1877 he became a Fellow of the University of Calcutta.

 He taught reading and writing as a teacher to Brahmabandhab Upadhyay aka Bhabani[Bhawani] Charan Banerjee, a Roman Catholic; Hindu Sadhu(Sanyasi); and Bengali Catholic nationalist, related to K.C.
 Banerji, who happens to be the uncle of Upadhyay.
 Upadhyay laid the foundation for a Vedanta-based Christian theology, Vedantic Thomism - Upadhyay came to know Jesus Christ from his uncle Reverend Kalicharan Banerji and Keshub Chunder Sen, Brahmo Samaj and Naba Bidhan leader - he died prematurely as a prisoner, charged with sedition by Colonial government of Calcutta.